TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

 *Summary:* Tina is an independent business consultant who frequently travels abroad to meet with clients.
 She wishes to use her phone to call out and to receive calls wherever she is in the world.
 She also wants an interface that is easy to use and that is not too different from what she is used to.

-#### Task Analysis
+### Task Analysis

 With the data I now had about the intended and actual use of the app, I was able to do a task breakdown to organize the actions involved in different activities in the app.
-Primarily targeting first time users, I broke down the tasks involved for a new user to start using the product, since many of these actons also need to be done by existing users before using the product again.
+Primarily targeting first time users, I broke down the tasks involved for a new user to start using the product, since many of these actions also need to be done by existing users before using the product again.
 Not all hierarchies are shown but most are similarly structured.

 <figure class='folio_image' id='img3'>
 	<a target='_blank'>